-In terms of school discipline, SLT adopt the concept of a 'balance of probability'.
+In terms of school discipline, TRS adopts the concept of a 'balance of probability'.
 This means that if they believe that 'on the balance of probability' (which means more likely than not, rather than absolute proof) that something happened then they can act and apply any of those sanctions identified above.
+When establishing the facts in relation to a suspension or permanent exclusion decision the head teacher must apply the civil standard of proof, i.e., 'on the balance of probabilities' it is more likely than not that a fact is true, rather than the criminal standard of 'beyond reasonable doubt.'
+This means that the headteacher should accept that something happened if it is more likely that it happened than that it did not happen.